ale-bena/Face-Blurring-Unet-Thesis/README.md

 # Model architecture
 The model architecture is based on a simple unet structure, which is a convolutial network with a downsample(encoder) and an upsample(decoder) path.
 This type of path is common in image reconstruction or detection tasks.
-In specific the architecture od the model in analysis is a 3 layer encoder and 3 layer decoder architecture wirh the following filters: 32-64-128 for encoder, and opposite for the decoder.
+In specific the architecture of the model in analysis is a 3 layer encoder and 3 layer decoder architecture wirh the following filters: 32-64-128 for encoder, and opposite for the decoder.
 The bottleneck(deppest point of the network) has 256 filters.
-(To provide more generalization batch normalization has been added to each layer an also a dropout has been added to the deepest layer of the encoder(0,05) and to the bottleneck(0,2).)

 The resulting models are of two types: teacher and student, since to try reducing the size even more, knowledge distillation was applied.
 Both of the models have 3 layers as said before, the different stand in the size of the filters, which is hald in the smaller model.
 ```